What Is Portfolio Diversification?

 On the other hand, consider an investor (Mr. B) who plans to invest 10% of his money in extremely risky assets.
 Alternatively, he might want to invest such that he gets the returns the same as the markets.

-Let us look at the above graph, which provides an idea about what the entire topic of portfolio diversification is about.
-The safest bet is to invest in the area filled with green.
+Let us look at the above graph, which provides an idea about the entire topic of good portfolio diversification.
+The safest bet is to invest in an area filled with green.
 The bad investment is the investment in yellow.

 - Risk-free – US or Germany government bonds.

-- Low Risk – Stocks of companies that are well settled and have a steady cash flow.
-For example, companies in Energy, Steel and Utility industries.
+- Low Risk – Stocks of companies that are well settled and have a steady cash flowCash FlowCash Flow is the amount of cash or cash equivalent generated & consumed by a Company over a given period.
+It proves to be a prerequisite for analyzing the business’s strength, profitability, & scope for betterment. .
+For Example, companies in Energy, Steel, and Utility industries.

 - Medium Risk – Companies that are well settled, but there are risks that the company is facing.
-The company might be big or small – Apple or Amazon will be a good example of this.
+The company might be big or small – Apple or Amazon will be a good example.

-- High Risk – Companies that have a high probability of growing, but also, on the other hand, they are close to bankruptcy than the rest.
+- High Risk – Companies that have a high probability of growing but also, on the other hand, are closer to bankruptcy than the rest.
 Companies like Tesla are in this place.

-There are thousands of companies that are traded daily, but buying any one of these does not complete the investor’s risk profile.
+Thousands of companies are traded daily, but buying any of these does not complete the investor’s risk profile.

-Assume an investor, who wants to have the returns of the market (he wants to reduce his nonsystematic risk to zero).
+Assume an investor who wants to have the market returns (he wants to reduce his nonsystematic risk to zero).
 He can try to replicate the returns and risk profile, either by a set of stocks and bonds or by a set of stocks (buying all the stocks as the market).

 - Spread the wealth.
 Do not invest in one place.
-There are a lot of details regarding what are the different sectors, how they are correlated and how each one of them affects the portfolio.
-Look for a portfolio where the risk matches the returns
+Look for a portfolio where the risk matches the returns.
+There are a lot of details regarding what are the different sectors, how they are correlated, and how each one of them affects the portfolio.

 - Do not invest where risk and returns do not match.
 There is no free lunch out there.

-- Go away from your country, market.
+- Go away from the country and market.
 Investing in a variety of places will help in diversification.

 - Beware of asset bubbles – by following government and other regulations.

-- You will receive the highest return for the lowest risk with portfolio diversification.
+- The investor will receive the highest return for the lowest risk with portfolio diversification.

-- Investment Diversification can help in protecting your capital.
-Especially for investors that are saving up for something important – like retirements or marriages.
+- The importance of portfolio diversification lies in the fact that can help protect the capital, especially for investors saving up for something important – like retirements or marriages.

-- By diversifying, dependency one asset class reduces.
+- By diversifying, dependency on one asset class reduces.

-- Over diversification is very expensive because of the number of assets that are available in a portfolio.
+- Over diversification is very expensive because of the number of assets available in a portfolio.
 The higher the number of assets, the higher the cost to manage the portfolio.

-- The more you diversified, the less it is invested in best companies that provide great returns (but also with great risk).
+- The more the investor diversifies, the less it is invested in the best companies that provide great returns (but also with great risk).

 - Customized diversification methods might be very expensive.

-- It is difficult to track a portfolio when it is diversified.
-Only the net change is monitored, each of the stocks cannot be tracked individually.
+- It isn’t easy to track a portfolio when it is diversified.
+Only the net change is monitored; each stock cannot be tracked individually.

-- There is a chance of below-average diversifications because of high fees.
+- There is a chance of below-average diversification because of high fees.

-This has been a guide to what is Portfolio Diversification and its definition.
-Here we discuss how to diversify your investment portfolio along with the type of asset classes used to diversify the portfolio.
+This has been a guide to what is Portfolio Diversification.
+We explain its benefits with examples, strategies, types, methods, objectives & limitations.
 You can learn more about investment from the following articles –